Securing Agentic AI Systems: A Defense-in-Depth Approach

 5 Evaluation and Risk Assessment — Why Model Testing Is No Longer Enough

-Many AI risk programs make a critical mistake — they evaluate the language model and assume they’ve evaluated the system.
-This assumption is dangerously incomplete.
-As a result, many organizations focus their testing on model behavior in isolation—leaving system-level failure modes largely unexamined.
+Many AI risk programs make a critical mistake—they evaluate the language model and assume they’ve evaluated the system.
+This leaves system-level failure modes largely unexamined.

 Traditional LLM testing focuses on prompt behavior, toxicity, hallucinations, and alignment under controlled inputs.
 These tests remain necessary, but they’re insufficient.
 An agentic system isn’t a single model—it’s a distributed decision pipeline of prompts, tools, memory, retrieval, execution layers, external data feeds, and third-party services.